Itvisors/mendix-NativeEncodedImageViewer/README.md

 ## Usage

 ### data value
 The widget can show base64 encoded images with or without the data:image prefix.
 If the prefix is not found, it is determined from the file name.
+If you are sure the encoded data has the prefix, you do not need to set the file name attribute.

 ### Image dimensions
-The widget needs the image dimensions to work properly.
+The widget can use the actual image dimensions or a fixed view width/height.
 Set the width and height of the image on the widget.

 ### Resize mode